ClubINFO-INGI-UCLouvain/INGI-Dakar-2K21-Challenge/README.md

 the score of this generation.
 - A game is composed of 6 generations.
 The score of a game is the maximum score among all the generations.
 - To smoothen the results, 5 games are launched after each other.
-Your final score is the average of the different games' scores.
+Your final score is the average of the different score you obtained during the games.

 At the end of the 5 games, a plot will be shown, with your results for the 5 games.